hasura/graphql-engine/docs/graphql/core/remote-schemas/remote-schema-permissions.rst

      get_user_activities(user_id: ID!, limit: Int!): [Activity] }

-We want to configure the ``user`` role to only be able to query only their own record.
+We want to configure the ``user`` role to only be able to query their own record.
 To do this, we need to preset the ``id`` parameter of the ``get_user`` field defined in the ``Query`` object.
 Let's say we have the value of the ``id`` argument set in one of the :ref:`session variables <dynamic_session_variables>`, we can